Waste and Recycling

 If you already compost at home or would like to start, you can take a look at our fact sheets for some useful tips.
 Find out amazing things you can compost, how to build your own compost bay, and how to reduce compost odour.

-In partnership with Eurobodalla Adult Education we will be running worm farming workshops again in March 2018, to give you practical tips to start or improve your worm farming at home.
+In partnership with Eurobodalla Adult Education we will be running worm farming workshops again in the second half of 2018, to give you practical tips to start or improve your worm farming at home.

 All workshop participants will be eligible to pick up a worm farm from one of our waste management facilities for their household.